A new study suggests post-workout protein may help build muscle and speed muscle recovery.

 47 Ways to Boost Brainpower Now

-Brain Awareness Week is a national holiday sponsored by the DANA Alliance for Brain Initiatives.
-We’re using it as an excuse to find new and creative ways to boost our brainpower, like golfing, mowing the lawn, and munching on pumpkin seeds.
+Summer vacation is in full swing, but that's no reason to let the brain veg.
+To keep that noggin in tip-top shape, we've put together a list of new and creative ways to boost our brainpower, like golfing, mowing the lawn, and munching on pumpkin seeds.
 Read on for more easy ways to hit genius status pronto.

 1. Aerobic Exercise: Read books, study hard — and do jumping jacks?
 There’s a ton of research on the link between exercise and cognitive function .
 And aerobic exercise seems like an especially great way to make it to MENSA — one study showed adults’ brain-processing speed improved after half an hour of moderate exercise.
 Do the brain a favor and get moving!

 4. Dance: Bust a brain-boosting move on the dance floor this weekend.
-Research suggests dancing involves mental challenges like coordination and planning.
+Research suggests dancing involves mental challenges like coordination and planning, and may protect against cognitive decline .
 Duh — has anyone ever done the Macarena?

 5. Golf: Take it from Tiger and take a swing.
 A few rounds of golf may do more than just work out the arms .
 One study found golfing causes structural changes in the parts of the brain associated with sensorimotor control.
 Get smart and hit the green.

 6. Yoga: A math test or spelling bee may be the last thing on anyone’s mind during savasana.
-But research suggests yoga can improve mood and concentration and may even prevent cognitive decline in older adults .
+But research suggests yoga can improve mood and concentration, enhance cognitive performance, and even prevent cognitive decline in older adults .
 Namaste, Einstein.